LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/set-the-time-zone.md

 ### To modify a campaign’s time zone:

 1. Log in to LivePerson as a user with campaign manager or admin permissions.
-2. In the campaigns tab, select a campaign to edit.
+2. In the Campaign Builder, select a campaign to edit.
 3. Hover over the campaign time frame and click edit.
 4. At the bottom of the page, select a time zone and click save.
 The campaign is now saved with the updated setting.